-This course aims, like the pre-requisite Basic Chemistry Laboratory, to familiarize students with the laboratory environment and to introduce them to the proper and safe way of running an experiment in analytical chemistry.
-The experiments are designed to adapt the students with the manipulation of modern analytical instruments Such as Potentiometer, pH-meter, Conductometer, Voltmeter, Amperometer, etc.
+This course aims, to familiarize students with the laboratory environment and to introduce them to the proper and safe way of running an experiment in analytical chemistry.
+The experiments are designed to adapt the students with the manipulation of modern analytical instruments such as Potentiometer, pH-meter, Conductometer, Voltmeter, Amperometer, etc.